 How much does a logo and/or a website cost?

 Excellent question.
-My colleague at MBF has the best answer for that question: "First, tell me how much does a blue suit cost?"
+My partner at MBF has the best answer for that question: "First, tell me how much does a blue suit cost?"

 That answer makes a strong point that there is no one correct answer – there are simply too many factors to consider.
 To me it's a balance of time, value and quality.
 While I do many individual projects, I have found that to bundle together the elements a client needs into one price saves time and money, creating value and a brand.
 Quality comes from my and my team's experience and your allowing us to do what we are hired to do.

 TIP: If you have a budget in mind, share it.
 You wouldn't go buy a car, a refrigerator or even a blue suit without an idea of what you can or cannot afford.
 So be upfront with me, you'll be surprised at the options available.
 And if I can't come with one I'll be happy to refer you to someone better suited to your means.
-SEE MY PACKAGE PRICING >
+Contact me.

 Does my business really need a website, I have a facebook page